 GSE, in collaboration with community partners, led efforts to ensure nondiscrimination for transgender and gender nonconforming people in NJ, pass the most comprehensive anti-bullying law in the country, end sexual orientation and gender identity/expression change efforts in NJ (sometimes called conversion therapy), and bring marriage equality to the Garden State.

 In this post-marriage environment, our main focuses are youth, transgender people, and seniors, and our work on those issues is informed by racial, economic, and disability justice concerns.
-GSE is working on campaigns to address homelessness, respectful treatment of seniors, safe environments for youth, and expansion of insurance coverage of transgender health needs.
-Beyond that, GSE supports NJ’s activist community by bringing an LGBT lens to the shared struggle for justice.
+GSE is working on campaigns to address safe environments for youth, improvement of health services that meet LGBTQ community needs, and respectful treatment of seniors.
+Beyond that, GSE supports NJ’s activist community by bringing an LGBTQ lens to the shared struggle for justice.

 Taking on the Complexities of Transgender Discrimination

 Even with nondiscrimination laws for transgender and gender nonconforming people on the books in NJ, we still need to make sure transgender people have improved access to health care and birth certificates that match their gender identities.

 Not all transgender people undergo medical treatments to transition, but many do, and for those who do, that medical treatment (including hormones, therapies, and surgeries) is medically necessary.
 Unfortunately, most insurance policies in NJ do not cover those medically necessary treatments.
 GSE is working with community partners to change that.